riamf/TaskLedger/README.md

-# TaskLedger: Product Design Document Template
+# TaskLedger: Product Design Document

-This template provides a structured framework for documenting TaskLedger's product design.
-Complete each section thoroughly—your responses will form the authoritative product design specification that guides all development decisions.

 ---

 ## 1. Product Overview and Context

 ### 1.1 Product Name and Description
-**Fill this in:** What is TaskLedger?
-Provide a 2-3 sentence elevator pitch.

-*Example: "TaskLedger is an iOS tracking app for personal productivity.
-It helps users log daily events, expenses, income, and time investment with specialized views for daily tracking and monthly analytics."*

-**Your description:**
-[Your response here]
+Task Ledger is an iOS app that alows users to track their everyday activities like time spent on something, number of occurences of some event and also a cost and income tracking.
+It provides monthly summaries and export csv functionality.

 ---